A Call to Discipleship

+Jesus called the first disciples in Mark 1:16-20.
 Discipleship is conformity to Christ and the process by which a believer is trained to carry on the work of Jesus.
-It is learning to follow Jesus in every aspect of our lives.
+It is learning to follow Him in every aspect of our lives.
 All believers are called to be and make disciples.
-Jesus called the first disciples in Mark 1:16-20.
-Below are a few important facts and characteristics of discipleship.

 Jesus will Have Disciples

 Discipleship was practiced throughout scripture.
 Jesus will train people to carry on His work, those who are willing to learn and in turn train others.
 Discipleship is declared in the great commission, “Go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age” (Matthew 28:19-20).

 Every believer is called to be and make disciples.
 We see discipleship taking place immediately following the day of Pentecost, “Those who had received his word were baptized; and that day there were added about three thousand souls.
 They were continually devoting themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer” (Acts 2:41-42).